How to Pack

 If you plan to pack yourself:

-Also, your packing will be expected to meet specific standards.
+In addition, your packing will be expected to meet specific standards.
 This means complying with the principles of good packing as outlined here, as well as following the suggestions relative to items that should not be included in the shipment.
-Your moving company personnel will inspect each box to make sure that articles are properly packed before loading.
+Your moving company personnel will inspect each box to make sure that articles are properly packed prior to loading.
 If it is determined that your cartons are susceptible to damage, the driver may refuse to load those boxes until they are re-packed or removed from the shipment.
 There is, of course, a charge for packing services performed by Stevens.

 Good packing means: